cheat-sheets/books/README.md

 https://www.goodreads.com/book/show/23158207-how-google-works

+Google Search doesn't have any network effect.
+Google's culture does.
+Google is hiring the best of the best engineers which attracts more best engineers.
+Every new engineer increases the value of the company non-linearly and increases the chance more best engineers will want to join.

 - If you want something done, give it to a busy person
 - Knights and knaves and divas
 - Base your product on strong technical insight, not on market research
     - Google Search - PageRank
     - AdWords - rank ads by how often people click on ads
     - Google News - group news by topic not source
 - Focus on growth not revenue
 - A fox knows everything but hedgehog knows one big thing.
 Good to great - all great companies are hedgehogs.
 Specializing is a riskier strategy.
 - Hire good people, good people attract good people.
 Bad people attract bad people.
 Smart creatives are someone who is smart and creative.